ats4u/titaniumcore/README.markdown

 - Adapt it to modern import mechanism such as CommonJS.
-- Support standard RSA padding schemes to communicate server-applications which are written in using common library such as JCA, etc.  (Now Titaniumcore only supports an RSA padding scheme which I invent by myself.
-This is surely extremely annoying for users. )
+- Support standard RSA padding schemes to communicate server-applications which are written in using common library such as JCA, etc.  (Now Titaniumcore only supports an RSA padding scheme which I have invented by myself.
+This is surely, extremely, annoying for users. )